GasparCSLourenco/CoinCalc/README.md

-Download, extract and run the Coin-Calc.exe
+Copy CoinCalculator folder and run the .exe inside it